 IMRF set a minimum goal of 18% for contracts and purchases from businesses owned by minorities, women, and persons with a disability as a share of all of its contracts and purchases.
-These goals are based on the percentage of total dollar amount of all purchasing contracts let, excluding payments such as postage, rent (utilities), insurance premiums, and single-source technology solutions.
+These goals are based on the percentage of total dollar amount of all purchasing contracts let, excluding payments such as postage, rent (utilities), insurance premiums, and some single-source technology solutions.

 The Purchasing Unit carefully tracks the usage of businesses owned by minorities, women, and persons with a disability (MFPDOB) in order to meet or exceed the goal.
 IMRF is continually looking to expand its data base of qualified suppliers, with a special emphasis on MFPDOB businesses.
-The Purchasing Unit added 15 MFPDOB businesses to the vendor data base in 2010, and utilized 7 new MFPDOB vendors during the past year.
+The Purchasing Unit added 4 MFPDOB businesses to the vendor data base in 2011, and utilized 17 different MFPDOB vendors during the past year.
 The IMRF Board of Trustees approved a policy whereby MFPDOB vendors can be selected the winning bidder if their bid is up to 10% more than non-MFPDOB vendors.
 This increases our utilization of MFPDOB vendors.
-These progressive practices and policies help us towards the achievement of our aggressive goal of 18% utilization, but we are currently short at 12% actual utilization through October 31, 2010.
-However, we will process several significant purchases from MFPDOB vendors before the end of the year which will raise our utilization close to our 2010 goal.
+These progressive practices and policies help us towards the achievement of our aggressive goal of 18% utilization.
+Through October 31, 2011 our actual utilization was 17.65%.
+We will continue to pursue purchases from MFPDOB vendors before the end of the year to enable us to reach or exceed our 2011 goal.

 The Purchasing Unit will continue to review and analyze the goal each year.
-The goal may be modified by IMRF to further increase the usage of MFPDOB businesses as IMRF gains experience and knowledge using the diversity guidelines set to meet Public Act 96-0006.
+The goal may be modified by IMRF to further increase the usage of MFPDOB businesses as IMRF continues to gain experience and knowledge using the diversity guidelines set to meet Public Act 96-0006.
 These goals shall be reviewed by the IMRF Board of Trustees annually.